kaustubh25bcy10264/SECURITY-TOOLKIT--Login-System-with-Lockout-File-Integrity-Checker/README.md

 ```

 ## 🧪 Testing Guide
-Use the following scenarios to validate the toolkit's security features:
+Use the following given scenarios to check & validate the toolkit's security features:

-### ✔️ Successful Login
+### ✔️ Successful login
 1. Enter valid username and password.
-2. Confirm successful login message and log entry.
+2. Confirm successful login message and log entry inside log file.

 ### ❌ Lockout After Failed Attempts
 1. Enter wrong credentials 3 or more times.
-2. Verify:
+2. Verify following:
-- Account is locked.
+- Account is locked that is you can't relogin for predefined time, here it is 30 seconds.
 - Lockout event is properly logged.
-- A clear countdown message is shown.
+- Program should display a clear countdown message.

 ### 📄 File Hashing Test
 1. Place a test file (e.g., sample.txt) in the project directory.